BobKerns/rpi-image-tool/doc/bin/rpi-image-tool.md

 If invoked via the provided script ([`rpi-image-tool`](rpi-image-tool)), images and scripts can be located in the current working directory or a subdirectory.
 The script mounts this under `/mnt/host/`, and this becomes the current working directory inside the container, allowing relative paths to work properly.
-(Obviously, relative paths involvig '../' are not supported.)
+(Obviously, relative paths involving '../' are not supported.)

 The `cmds/` directory (`/mnt/host/cmds`) under the working directory will be added to `$PATH`, making scripting more convenient.

-If an image file has been loaded, it will be mounted at `/work/image`, and `$PI_IMAGE_FILE` will point to it.
-`$PI_USER_IMAGE_FILE` will hold the user-supplied path, useful for error messages.
+If an image file has been loaded, it will be mounted at `/work/image`, and `$PI_IMAGE_FILE` will point to it. `$PI_USER_IMAGE_FILE` will hold the user-supplied path, useful for error messages.

 The docker container which performs the work must be run as a privileged container, to be able to mount the image file's partitions.

+A variety of environment variables are set prior to invoking subcommands.
+See [Environment Variables for `rpi-image-tool`](../environment.md) for a complete list.